David Gauke Head of Public Policy

-David provides strategic support to our clients across a wide range of public policy issues including the UK’s future trading relationship with the EU and the implications of the Covid-19 pandemic.
+David provides strategic support to our clients across a wide range of public policy issues including tax, financial services regulation and the UK’s evolving relationship with the EU.

 David was a solicitor in the firm from 1999 to 2005 specialising in financial services regulation.
 In 2005, David left Macfarlanes when he was elected Member of Parliament for South West Hertfordshire, becoming a Shadow Treasury Minister in 2007.
 On the formation of the Coalition Government in 2010, he was appointed as the minister responsible for the tax system, first as Exchequer Secretary to the Treasury and then, from 2014, as Financial Secretary to the Treasury.